lightning/bolts/08-transport.md

 ### Handshake State Initialization

-Before the start of the first act, both sides initialize their per-sessions state as follows:
+Before the start of Act One, both sides initialize their per-sessions state as follows:

  1. `h = SHA-256(protocolName)`
     * where `protocolName = "Noise_XK_secp256k1_ChaChaPoly_SHA256"` encoded as
-      an ASCII string.
+      an ASCII string

  2. `ck = h`

  3. `h = SHA-256(h || prologue)`
-    * where `prologue` is the ASCII string: `lightning`.
+    * where `prologue` is the ASCII string: `lightning`

 As a concluding step, both sides mix the responder's public key into the handshake digest: